life-itself/artearthtech.com/content/blog/our-2019-gathering.md

 title = "Our 2019 Gathering "

 +++
 On August 18th for the fourth time, a group of thirty people found their way through tunnels, highways, wheatfields and finally to the forested gardens of La Cheraille.
-These participants in the A / E / T annual Gathering were drawn by their conviction that we, and the world we are part of, desperately need to take up the challenge of becoming wise.
+These participants in the Art / Earth / Tech annual Gathering were drawn by their conviction that we, and the world we are part of, desperately need to take up the challenge of becoming wise.

 ![](/uploads/2019/09/03/00062-000000-12.jpeg)